View Related Sites

-The STEP is used by the University of Cambridge as the basis for conditional offers.
-Other universities sometimes ask candidates to take the STEP as part of their offer – in such cases, the university can advise on which papers to take.
+STEP is used by the University of Cambridge and the University of Warwick.
+Other universities sometimes ask candidates to take STEP as part of their offer – in such cases, the university can advise on which papers to take.

-There are also a number of candidates who sit the STEP papers as a challenge.
+There are also a number of candidates who sit STEP papers as a challenge.

-The test consists of up to three 3-hour paper-based examinations: STEP I, STEP II and STEP III.
+The test consists of up to three 3-hour paper-based examinations: STEP 1, STEP 2 and STEP 3.
 Candidates are usually required to sit either one or two of the examinations, depending on the requirements of the universities they have applied to.

 A lined answer booklet and a formula booklet are provided for each paper.
 Graph paper is not provided, as the test requires only sketches, not detailed graphs.